Adelphoi (ADL) Price Reaches $0.0081

 - Crypto.com Chain (CRO) traded 0.3% lower against the dollar and now trades at $0.0381 or 0.00000379 BTC.

-Adelphoi was first traded on December 6th, 2016.
+Adelphoi’s launch date was December 6th, 2016.
 Adelphoi’s total supply is 100,000,000 tokens and its circulating supply is 20,722,224 tokens.
-The Reddit community for Adelphoi is /r/Adel and the currency’s Github account can be viewed here.
-The official message board for Adelphoi is medium.com/adel.
+Adelphoi’s official message board is medium.com/adel.
 Adelphoi’s official Twitter account is @adelphoi_io and its Facebook page is accessible here.
 The official website for Adelphoi is adel.io.
+The Reddit community for Adelphoi is /r/Adel and the currency’s Github account can be viewed here.

-Adelphoi can be traded on the following cryptocurrency exchanges: Livecoin and STEX.
-It is usually not presently possible to buy alternative cryptocurrencies such as Adelphoi directly using U.S. dollars.
-Investors seeking to acquire Adelphoi should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Adelphoi using one of the exchanges listed above.
+Adelphoi can be bought or sold on these cryptocurrency exchanges: Livecoin and STEX.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Adelphoi directly using US dollars.
+Investors seeking to trade Adelphoi should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Adelphoi using one of the exchanges listed above.

 Receive News & Updates for Adelphoi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Adelphoi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.